bellingcat/tiktok-hashtag-analysis/README.md

 The tool helps to download posts and videos from tiktok for a given set of hashtags.
 It uses the tiktok-scraper (https://github.com/drawrowfly/tiktok-scraper) to download the posts and videos.

 ## Pre-requisites
-1. Make sure you have python 3.6 or later version installed.
+1. Make sure you have python 3.6 or a later version installed.
 2. Download and install TikTok scraper: https://github.com/drawrowfly/tiktok-scraper

 ### Options for running run_downloader.py